 When Raising Chickens For Eggs, It's Good to Know How to Store Your Eggs

 Do eggs need to be refrigerated and washed?
 If you keep backyard chickens, the washing and storage of eggs are the two most controversial egg-related topics among avid owners of backyard chickens.
 One side says you should learn how to wash fresh eggs and wash every egg before you store it; while the other side says only wash a really dirty egg and only wash them just before use.
 One side says you should refrigerate your eggs as soon as possible; the other side says no refrigeration is needed.
-After I wrote an article about determining if an egg is fresh (because many people wonder do eggs go bad?), I had many questions about the washing and storing of eggs.
-This inspired me to take a good look at the questions of do eggs need to be refrigerated, and do backyard chicken eggs need to be washed.
+After I wrote an article about determining if an egg is fresh (because many people wonder how to perform an egg freshness test), I had many questions about the washing and storing of eggs.
+This inspired me to take a good look at the questions of do eggs need to be refrigerated and do backyard chicken eggs need to be washed.

 I don’t wash any egg that I’m going to store.
 If one of the chicken eggs has dirt or chicken poop on it, I wipe it off with a clean dry cloth and put it where I can use it next, but I don’t wash it until just before I use it.

 The reason I do not wash eggs is simple and is one of the more interesting egg facts you’ll ever learn: Eggshells are covered with a thin, protective membrane that is destroyed by washing.
 By not washing, the membrane is left intact and the egg keeps longer.